gamble33/Mathematical-Garden/Physics/Probing Matter.md

 According to de Broglie, all matter has a wavelength defined by:
 $$\lambda=\frac{h}{mv}$$

 The wavelength of visible light is too great to be useful for observing the structure of an atom.
 Therefore, high velocity electrons are used which have a lower wavelength.
 The electron's diffraction is observed.
-Thus, the space in the atom must be of a similar size to the wavelength of the high-energy electron.
+Thus, the space in the atom must be of a similar size to the wavelength of the high-energy electron or diffraction will not occur.

 ```ad-example
 a) Calculate the momentum of electrons with a de Broglie wavelength of $0.11\ nm$